liqs02/IFJV/README.md

 # Incredibly Fast Json Validator

-Note: project is still in development.
-In the `issues` section, you can see future features.
+IFJV is a Java-based tool designed for high-speed JSON validation using a predefined schema.
+This project is a demo version and does not include all potential features.
+It offers an efficient solution, using string-based validation for JSONs rather than relying on heavier structures.

+## Scalability

-IFJV provides fast json validation in java using a defined schema.
-The scalability of the algorithm is close to O(n), where n is equal to the number of characters in the json.
-Currently it supports only strongly typed json schema.
+The validation algorithm operates with scalability close to O(n), where n represents the number of characters in the JSON string.

 ## Schemas

 IFJV schemas are similar to popular json validation schemas which are described in detail [here](https://json-schema.org/draft/2020-12/json-schema-validation).
-However, it still doesn't support all of these features.
+However, it doesn't support all of these features.
 To define schemas we use `yaml` files.

 | root instance types | is supported |
 |:-------------------:|:------------:|